oroinc/documentation/backend/entities-data-management/reports-and-segments.rst

                         children:
                             account_opportunity: ~

 The configuration of your new menu items is grouped under the ``oro_menu_config`` key.
 First, under the ``items`` key you create a new menu item which will be shown in the backend as *Accounts by Opportunity*.
 The report to be shown is selected by using the ``reportGroupName`` and ``reportName`` options in the ``routerParameters`` which refer to the report name as configured in :ref:`the example above <book-reports-configuration>`.
-Of course, you can simply add additional items if you have more custom reports.
+Of course, you can add additional items if you have more custom reports.

 Then, under the ``tree`` key you add the newly created item to the *Reports & Segments* tab of the application menu.

 .. _backend-segments-overview: